CodingGarden/mac-setup/README.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

+## What Macbook do I have?

+I am still using the 2015 Macbook Pro (yes still in 2022).
+This 7 year old laptop still runs great for all of my needs (development, music production, video editing and image editing).

+These are the specs at a glance:

+* Intel "Core i7" Quad Core 2.5 GHz
+* 16GB RAM
+* 500GB SSD
+* AMD Radeon R9 M370X 2GB GPU

+You can read more about it [here](https://everymac.com/systems/apple/macbook_pro/specs/macbook-pro-core-i7-2.5-15-dual-graphics-mid-2015-retina-display-specs.html)

+The apps and settings I use will work on the latest M1 and M2 MacBooks as well.

 ## Homebrew / Terminal / Shell

 ### Homebrew

 [Homebrew](https://brew.sh/) allows us to install tools and apps from the command line.

-Open up the built in `Terminal` app and run this command:
+To install it, open up the built in `Terminal` app and run this command:

 ```sh
 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"